Recap / The Simpsons S 14 E 11 Barting Over

 - While Homer was never a saint to begin with, this episode takes a more serious view on his callous and abusive behaviour, resulting in Bart deciding to emancipate himself.

-- Hypocrite: It's somewhat hard to take Bart's complaints of Homer cheating money from him seriously given the endless cases throughout the show that he has lost, exploited, tricked or plain out stolen large sums of money from Homer and the rest of his family.
+- Hypocrite: It's somewhat hard to take Bart's complaints of Homer cheating money from him seriously given the endless cases throughout the show that he has lost, exploited, tricked or plain out stolen large sums of money from Homer (and the rest of his family).
 Homer's own ascension into fortune was ruined by Bart's stupidity.

 - During the skating competition and Lisa tallies the number of Homer's schemes at 300, Marge notes she thought it was 302.
 Lisa quickly shushes her.
 This references how the episode is actually the 302nd Episode, but was advertised by Fox as the 300th.

-- Take That: Another dig at Michael Jackson, this time of his infamous public showing of his baby to the media.
+- Take That!: Another dig at Michael Jackson, this time of his infamous public showing of his baby to the media.
 This episode parodies that with Homer pulling the same stunt during Bart's babyhood...only he winds up dropping him.